KureciPlatek/Project_BacaSable/00_Requirements_Inputs/01_introduction_and_goals.md

 The programming language used shall be C/C++ in embedded world.
 Some assembler code may also be used.

  - **R1.2** Low level programming:
-After choice of hardware target, the architecture of CPU shall be explored and understood to optimize the code against it (good use of registers, assembler programming...).
+After choice of hardware target, the architecture of CPU shall be explored and understood to optimize the code against it (good use of registers, assembler programming, function inlining, proper use of L1 cache...).

  - **R1.3** Memory management:
 As every program needs memory to work, how to properly use memory, especially with C/C++ and its stack/heap shall be explored.
 A memory leak/profiler tool shall also be used (described in section R2 - Tools).

- - **R1.3** Encryption:
+ - **R1.4** Encryption:
 Cyber security and safety is becoming a predominant part of our work as a compute science engineer.
 Therefore, encryption principle and attack test shall be done on product.

  - **R1.5** Hardware architecture optimization: